 Cooking with fire or coals is the classic outdoor cooking methods, but nothing quite brightens up my outdoor experience more than solar cooking.
 With the help of Solar Cookers International, a worldwide company headquartered in Sacramento, cooking with the sun is as much fun as it is easy.
 From solar cooking basics and recipes to volunteer projects and opportunities, they’re the one-stop shop for everything solar cooking.
-They even feature a video of Girl Scouts making solar cookers out of pizza boxes!

 Pin this post for later!